TheProgrammerIncarnate/NextSim/README.md

 Next generation transistor level simulation (WIP)

-A fork of [visual6502remixed](https://github.com/floooh/v6502r) extended to support more chips Read about emulation of ancient ICs on my [blog](www.nerdstuffbycole.blogspot.com)
+A fork of [visual6502remixed](https://github.com/floooh/v6502r) extended to support more chips.
+Read about emulation of ancient ICs on my [blog](www.nerdstuffbycole.blogspot.com)

 WASM Version: Not yet implemented